-He then discussed the Moncton convention, said that it was not representathere declared that the people were not
+He then discussed the Moncton convention, said that it was not representative of the Concervative party.
+It was there declared that the people were not henceforth to be allowed to govern themselves but they must be governed by party.

 He scourged Stockton for his change base and said that the learned doctor at one time in a speech said that he would be ashamed to belong to the Conservative party.
 Yet now we find him hand in glove with them.